nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 from the user.
 </div>

-For a more graphical illustration of how an exit application command is processed, please refer to the following sequence diagram:
+For a more graphical illustration of how the exit sprINT command is processed, please refer to the following sequence diagram:

 ![ExitSprintSequenceDiagram](images/ExitSprintSequenceDiagram.png)

 --------------------------------------------------------------------------------------------------------------------

-## **Documentation, logging, testing, configuration, dev-ops**
+## 6. Documentation, logging, testing, configuration, dev-ops

 * [Documentation guide](Documentation.md)
 * [Testing guide](Testing.md)